 - Trip Coverage: The Platinum Card from American Express includes trip cancellation or interruption coverage of up to $10,000 per covered trip.
 There is a maximum benefit of $20,000 per card for a 12-month period.
 Coverage is secondary to other insurance or benefits available, and coverage doesn’t apply to accidents or bodily injury as well as many other exclusions.

 - Other Rewards and Perks: Earn 5X Membership Rewards points for each flight you book directly with airlines or American Express Travel, as well as 5X points on hotels booked through Amex Travel.
-Cardholders receive up to a $200 airline free statement credit per calendar year as well as a $100 credit every four years for Global Entry or up to an $85 credit for TSA Pre✓ every four-and-a-half years.
+Get up to $100 statement credits annually for purchases at Saks Fifth Avenue.

-- Welcome Offer: If you open a new American Express Platinum Card account, earn 60,000 Membership Rewards Points with $5,000 in purchases during the first three months.
+- Welcome Offer: If you open a new American Express Platinum Card account, earn 100,000 Membership Rewards Points with $6,000 in purchases during the first six months.

-- Annual Fee: The annual fee for the Platinum Card is $550.
+- Annual Fee: The annual fee for the Platinum Card is $695.
+(See Rates and Fees)

 The Business Platinum Card from American Express